 For a Chinese kid growing up in Canada, I was pretty in touch with my roots.
 I grew up in a mix of cultural influences, which I didn’t always appreciate at the time but do now.
 I used to get really annoyed when my parents would use their vetoing powers to kick me off the TV to watch their Hong Kong Dramas.
 For those of you who don’t have Chinese parents, understand this: there is no reasoning with Chinese parents!
 You can try but they’ll probably just brush it off and say something like “because I’m the adult”.
 For the record, “because I’m the kid” doesn’t work.
 Tried it and failed.
 But because of their crazy ways (I’m blunt but I still love my parents ahaha), I can now speak Cantonese learnt from TV without a Gwai Lo accent (though some of my friends would disagree).
 Oh and 11 years of Chinese School probably had a weigh in it too.
 Fortunately, unlike most of my other friends, I actually really enjoyed taking Chinese lessons. (nerd alert)

 Not everything in my upbringing made sense or had a practical outcome though.
 For example, my mom used to make me and my sibs drink these really bitter soups of strange herbs to decrease “hot air” (which I recently learned is inflammation) or improve general health or get smarter or grow taller.
-It’s been 22 years and I’m only 5’5″, I don’t think it’s working mom!
+It’s been 22 years and I’m still only 5’5″, I don’t think it’s working mom!

 Best part of my inter-culture upbringing?
 EATING ASIAN DESSERTS.
 Yan-yan cookies (the Asian version of Dunkaroos), BinBin rice crackers, Hello Panda cookies, red bean everything, mango everything, lychee everything, pineapple buns, Haw Flakes, and POCKY.